standardsats/valet/README.md

 **Valet** is a fork of [Simple Bitcoin Wallet (aka SBW)](https://github.com/akumaigorodski/wallet).

-As the original it uses an [IMMORTAN](https://github.com/standardsats/immortan) library that allows extensive Lightning Network support in addition to non-custodial Bitcoin wallet features in Android.
+As formerly the original, it uses an [IMMORTAN](https://github.com/standardsats/immortan) library that allows extensive Lightning Network support in addition to non-custodial Bitcoin wallet features in Android.

 As much as SBW, it is fully autonomous and does not rely on any kind of centralized service (such as Google services, routing servers, special LSP nodes etc).
 The destinctive feature of Valet as opposed to the original SBW is Fiat Channels support that replaces original Hosted Channels solution and allows users to have "Hosted" Channels capacities tied to value of some other assets for example US Dollar or Euro.
 This is technically achieved by assigning a special "ticker" to each channel and adding satoshis-denominated "rate" into fiat channel state ([more...](https://github.com/standardsats/fiat-channels-rfc)).

 <a href="https://play.google.com/store/apps/details?id=com.btcontract.walletfiat"><img alt="Get it on Google Play" src="https://play.google.com/intl/en_us/badges/images/apps/en-play-badge.png" height="80pt"/></a>